Jim & Andy: The Great Beyond: Synopsis

 The film alternates between contemporary interviews with Carrey and firsthand footage of the making of Man on the Moon almost 20 years earlier.
 According to Carrey, Universal Pictures had withheld the behind-the-scenes footage (much of it originally shot by Kaufman's former girlfriend, Lynne Margulies) "so that people wouldn't think [he] was an asshole".

 The basic premise is that while making the film, Carrey is so committed to the role that, like Andy, he had difficulty separating himself from the character.
 Carrey's performance becomes so real that people who had known Andy, even family and others close to him, felt like they had him with them again.

 Release

 The film premiered at the Venice Film Festival in September 2017.
 Later that month, streaming service Netflix acquired the film's distribution rights after a screening at the Toronto Film Festival.
 The film was released on November 17, 2017.

 Reception

 In The Guardian's review, the film was awarded 4 out of 5 stars.
-Though the reviewer believed director Chris Smith did not quite succeed in knitting "all the elements of an inquiry into the madness behind fame, art, performance and the issue of when a joke has gone 'too far'", it was still "an extremely watchable movie" and was "marvellously entertaining".
+Though the reviewer believed director Chris Smith did not quite succeed in knitting "all the elements of an inquiry into the madness behind fame, art, performance and the issue of when a joke has gone 'too far'", he found that it was still "an extremely watchable movie" and was "marvellously entertaining".